helidon-io/helidon/docs/se/testing.md

 In addition:

-- a static method annotated with `@SetUpServer` can be defined for tests, which has a single parameter of [`WebServerConfig.Builder`][webserverconfig].
+- Static methods annotated with `@SetUpServer` can be defined for tests, which has a single parameter of type [`WebServerConfig.Builder`][webserverconfig].
-- a static method annotated with `@SetUpFeatures` can be defined for tests, which returns `List<? extends ServerFeature>` to configure additional features, or update discovered features, feature discovery can be disabled using the annotation `` value()` ``
+- Static methods annotated with `@SetUpFeatures` can be defined for tests, which returns `List<? extends ServerFeature>` to configure additional features, or update discovered features, feature discovery can be disabled using the annotation value

 The following table lists the injectable types (through constructor or method injection).